 The sensitivity of operators to fiscal terms and tariffs is demonstrated in this example from Romania, where a change in legislation that introduced a 1.5% property tax on wind turbine infrastructure negatively impacted the wind farm operations and growth for this particular type of energy resource [56].
 The result of new taxes had reduced the predicted profits of wind energy projects, which impacted development plans on future projects.
 In another example, Spain is the second largest producer of wind energy in Europe and the industry was growingly steadily.
 However, changes in tariff conditions caused a downturn in the installment of wind projects [57].
 The financial crisis as well as debt laden Europe forced the government to cut spending on subsidies for RE projects as well.
 Thus, poor fiscal terms have a significant impact on RE growth and success as well.

+3.5 Talent

-Talent: In our review, we have found that access to RE expertise, skills are the final success factor for RE growth.
+In our review, we have found that access to RE expertise, skills are the final success factor for RE growth.
 However, unlike the earlier factors, we view this as more of a second order effect.
 We say this because if there is no mandate for RE projects within a certain jurisdiction given the earlier factors, no amount of cutting-edge talent will assist in RE growth and success.
 This is perhaps why it is ranked last.

 From our analysis, we have found that there are significant resources devoted to RE education and training in Europe (41%) and North America (33%), with there being less in Asia (12%), Latin America (7%), Africa (3%) and Oceania (3%) [58, 59].
 In developing countries, there is often a (1) shortage of education and training, (2) a mismatch in real life applicability of education curriculum, and (3) a mismatch between education resources and industry demand.
 These issues contribute to a critical shortage of skilled human resource in developing nations that hinders the RE market development.
 If RE adoption is to continue to grow in these countries, there must be a collaboration between industry and government to identify and the knowledge gaps.
 Such a collaboration is successfully demonstrated in the USA between Madison Area Technical College and the National Alternative Fuel Training Consortium (NAFTC), where the former launched an academy that provided training for educators in RE technologies but utilizing training centers and curriculum supported by the NAFTC.
 The aim was to expose educators to relevant industry practices, and to train a cadre of instructors skilled in Solar Electrics, Science Technology, Engineering and Mathematics (STEM) and wind energies [60, 61, 58], and it was largely a successful venture, with 96% or participants expressing an interest in the RE industry, boding well for a future available talent pool.

-Limitations of Study and Conclusions: This study adopted TM+TM methods to identify common topics related to successful RE projects, in current scientific research.
+Limitations of Study and Conclusions

+This study adopted TM+TM methods to identify common topics related to successful RE projects, in current scientific research.
 We have tried to rank and justify our observations with illutrations and examples of the numerous factors contribute to success and growth of RE projects, and that it is often the more “softer” aspects that dominate, with 4 out of 5 of our topics being non-financially focused.
 In order of important ace, we have modeled the major areas of consideration to be: (1) Government (Policy), (2) Public-Private (Corisking), (3) Community (Support/ Involvement), (4) Fiscal Mechanism /Term and (5) Talent.